I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 "title": "Multiple account usage",

-"question": "I'd like to create a company account separate from my personal account.
-Is having multiple accounts against the terms?",
+"question": "I want to create a company account separate from my personal account.
+Is it against the terms of service for one person to have multiple accounts?",

-"answer": "Having multiple accounts is not a problem according to the terms.
-However, later migration of content between accounts is not possible."
+"answer": "Having multiple accounts is not a problem in terms of the agreement.
+However, you cannot migrate articles between accounts later."

 },